apache/directory-fortress-enmasse/README.txt

 ###################################################################################
 a.
 Open a command prompt on target machine in the root folder of the directory-fortress-enmasse package

 b.
-Set java home:
+Set java home and maven home
-# export JAVA_HOME=...

 c.
-Set maven home:
+Run maven install:
-# export M2_HOME=...
+# mvn clean install -DskipTests

 d.
-Run maven install:
-# $M2_HOME/bin/mvn clean install -DskipTests

-e.
 Build the javadoc:
-# $M2_HOME/bin/mvn javadoc:javadoc
+# mvn javadoc:javadoc

 f.
-To view Service-level documentation, point your web browser here: file:///[package home]/target/site/apidocs/org/apache/directory/fortress/rest/FortressServiceImpl.html
+To view Service-level documentation, point your web browser here: file:///[directory-fortress-enmasse]/target/site/apidocs/org/apache/directory/fortress/rest/FortressServiceImpl.html

-(where [package_home] is location of directory-fortress-enmasse base package)
+(where [directory-fortress-enmasse] is location of this source package)
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 3:  Obtain the fortress.properties
 ###################################################################################
 Copy the fortress.properties, created during Fortress Core setup, to this package's resource folder.

-# cp [directory-fortress-core]/src/test/resources/fortress.properties [directory-fortress-enmasse]/src/main/resources
+# cp [directory-fortress-core]/config/fortress.properties [directory-fortress-enmasse]/src/main/resources

 Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-enmasse] is the current package's home folder.
 ___________________________________________________________________________________